 Mean agreement over all recordings was 86% (Tseltal: 87%, Yélî Dnye: 85%)

 On average, the first annotator was more likely to label vocalizations as having canonical babble compared to the second annotator (resulting in an average of 3.9% more vocalizations per recording transcribed than the second annotator would have done)

+Shown in the figure below is the mean agreement between the annotators for the two double-annotated clips for each recording; 1.0 indicates perfect agreement on whether vocalizations contained canonical babble or not.

 VMS phone agreement: Difference in the number of tokens of a given phone (e.g., “m”) that appear in a vocalization, only including vocalizations where at least one annotator indicated that the phone was used (i.e., not inflating agreement by including vocalizations in which neither annotator indicated the phone was present).